aeternity/aeternity/docs/configuration.md

     network_id: ae_uat
 ```

-For Roma network the network ID defaults to `ae_mainnet`.
+For mainnet network the network ID defaults to `ae_mainnet`.

 ## Instructions

 The instructions below assume that:

 * The node is deployed in directory `~/aeternity/node`;
 * No custom peers are specified under the `peers` key in the config.
-If the `peers` key is undefined, the *Roma network* seed peers (built-in in the package source) are used.
+If the `peers` key is undefined, the *mainnet* seed peers (built-in in the package source) are used.

 If any of the assumptions does not hold, you need to amend the instructions accordingly.